A city of nature and health enthusiasts, Vancouver, Canada, is the destination that everyone should have on their travel bucket list.

-And as I stepped out onto the balcony, the fresh sea breeze just swept the hair away from my face.
-Closing my eyes, I took deep inhales through my nostrils and long exhales through my pursed lips.
-The wave of pure bliss and euphoria rushed through my mind, and I could feel my energies directed towards channeling my inner happiness and peace.
-My vision having been focused and my mind clear of distractions, I couldn’t help but think to myself, “I could get used to this.”
+As I stepped out onto the balcony, the fresh sea breeze swept the hair away from my face.
+I inhaled deeply.
+Pure bliss rushed through my mind as I channeled inner peace.
+My mind clear of distractions, I couldn’t help but think to myself, I could get used to this.

-Another really cool attraction was Fly Over Canada.
-The location of this show is right by the ocean, which meant lots of cool pictures by the bay that housed many yachts and several seaplanes.
-It’s a show that highlights the best of Canada’s natural beauties during all the different season through a fun roller coaster like ride.
-However, the only downside was that the tickets were slightly overpriced and there were so many little kids, especially loud toddlers.
+Another amazing attraction was FlyOver Canada.
+The location of this show is right by the ocean, which meant lots of scenic pictures of yachts and seaplanes in the bay.
+The show highlights the best of Canada’s natural beauty through a fun roller coaster-like ride.
+The only downsides were the high cost of tickets and the abundance of little kids, especially loud toddlers.